-Routers which have a BGP session to Route Reflector is called as BGP Route Reflector Client.
+Routers that have a BGP session to Route Reflector is called as BGP Route Reflector Client.

 BGP Route Reflector Cluster is the BGP Route Reflector and its all clients.
 So if you have an RR and the RR clients, you have a BGP Cluster.
 We will talk about BGP RR Cluster in the BGP RR Redundancy section.

-Between the figure -1 and the figure -2, did you realize something ?
+Between figure -1 and figure -2, did you realize something?

 Topology changed from full mesh to hub-and-spoke.
 Thus, we conclude this part by saying that BGP Route Reflector changes the logical BGP topology of the network from full-mesh to hub-and-spoke.

-Almost every Service Provider today use BGP Route Reflector.
-As you might know, because of my job, I work with probably more than hundred operators.
-Very few of them use alternate method which I will mention throughout the post.
+Almost every Service Provider today uses BGP Route Reflector.
+As you might know, because of my job, I work with probably more than a hundred operators.
+Very few of them use alternate methods which I will mention throughout the post.

-For those who deploy BGP Route Reflector in their network, main reason is scaling.
-When you don’t need to have a IBGP neighborship to each and every BGP router in the network, you have less amount of BGP session in the network which mean less connection to troubleshoot and maintain.
+For those who deploy BGP Route Reflector in their network, the main reason is scaling.
+When you don't need to have an IBGP neighbor to each and every BGP router in the network, you have less amount of BGP sessions in the network which means less connection to troubleshoot and maintain.

 Configuration on the devices is reduced greatly too.

-In the figure 2, each RR client, only have one BGP session.
-Without BGP Route Reflector in that topology, as there are 6 routers, each router would have 5 IBGP session.
+In figure 2, each RR client only has one BGP session.
+Without BGP Route Reflector in that topology, as there are 6 routers, each router would have 5 IBGP sessions.